Phase Transitions in Planted k-Factor Recovery: Proof Overview

 After discarding some trees, we are left with a collection of $m$ trees that are each red-connected to at least $d$ tree-facing vertices on each side.
 Thus, every pair $(L_i, R_j)$ is connected via a linking edge, and thus a five-edge construction, with probability at least $q :=1 - (1-p)^{d^2}$.
 Moreover, since we have associated each tree with a disjoint set of tree-facing neighbors, it follows that each pair $(L_i, R_j)$ is independently connected via a five-edge construction with probability $q$.
 We form an auxiliary bipartite graph with $m$ nodes on each side, with the left side corresponding to left trees and the right side corresponding to right trees.
 The bipartite graph contains a perfect red matching (to symbolize the root edges of the trees) and additionally contains blue edges independently with probability $q$.
 It follows that any cycle in the auxiliary graph induces a corresponding cycle which is at least as long in the original graph $G$.
 We thus apply known results from \cite{Ding2023} to lower-bound the number of long alternating cycles in two-colored bipartite graphs containing a perfect matching.

-While the alternating cycle construction closely follows the steps in~\cite{Ding2023}, there are notable differences.
-When $k \ge 2$, coupling the neighborhood exploration process with a branching process of $k\lambda$ mean offspring requires the vertices to be ``full-branching'' with all their $k$ planted neighbors unvisited before.
-Furthermore, \cite{Ding2023} focuses on the bipartite graph, which simplifies the sprinkling step.
-In comparison, our setting requires additional care to handle the unipartite nature of the graph.
+While the alternating cycle construction closely follows the steps in~\cite{Ding2023}, there are some differences.
+Notably, when $k \ge 2$, coupling the neighborhood exploration process with a branching process of $k\lambda$ mean offspring requires the vertices to be ``full-branching'' with all their $k$ planted neighbors unvisited before.
+A more minor difference is that \cite{Ding2023} focuses on the bipartite graph, which simplifies the sprinkling step.
+In comparison, our setting requires additional care to handle the unipartite nature of the graph; in particular, we manually assign tree roots and reserve edges to either the left or the right.

 \FloatBarrier